 Contact your health care provider if:

-- You pass only a small amount of urine or it's dark in color
+- You produce no urine or only a little urine that's a dark color

 - You feel dizzy or faint when you stand up